Unjha: Education

 There are several institutions of higher learning in Unjha, including a B.B.A.
 College, a Law College, a Teacher Training College, a Women's Residential College and a Commerce and Arts College.

 Recreation

 There is a recreational pond near the center of town.
 Other popular recreation areas include various wadis and places where marriages and other occasions are held.
 The town has many wadis and each particular sub-caste of Patel has a particular wadi dedicated to it.
-Examples include Rangpur Samaaj wadi, Raman wadi, Unava Desh ni Wadi, Bhraman ni wadi, Omiya dash ni wadi, Zanskar Bharti wadi, and Achleshawar Ni Wadi.
+Examples include Rangpur Samaaj wadi, Raman wadi, Unava Desh ni Wadi, Baharmadh ni wadi, umiya mata dash ni wadi, sanskar Bhavan wadi, and Achleshawar Ni Wadi.

 Economy

 Unjha is known as the biggest spice and cumin seed market in Asia and one of the biggest regulated markets in India.

 In the financial year 2012–13, the value of trade passing through Unjha totalled US $353 million.
 Major importers of Unjhan products include countries such as US, Germany, Central America, New Zealand, Portugal, and Poland.

 The nearest seaport is Mundra Port.
 The proximity to a port gives an advantage to Unjhan spice exporters by enabling them to export quality spices at competitive rates.

 There are many direct manufacturer exporters of Indian spices and oilseeds located in Unjha.